 In 1981, an American scientist proved that an edible bird nest contains two collagen-rich amino acids capable of accelerating cell multiplication and promoting epidermal growth.
 Similarly, Professor YC Kong from the Chinese University of Hong Kong also found in 1992 that bird nest contains Mutagenic Stimulation Factor (MSF) and Epidermal Growth Factor (EGF).
 They can stimulate epidermal growth, prompt cells to break up hormones and promote human cell regeneration.
 They can also enhance tissue growth and cell-induced immune function, which restores energy levels and helps people recover from illnesses.

-In Traditional Chinese Medicine (TCM), an edible bird nest is associated with the lung meridian.
-It can also nourish yin (cold) and improve the energy and qi of the lungs.
+In Traditional Chinese Medicine (TCM), edible bird nest is associated with the Lung meridian.
+It can also nourish yin (cold) and improve the energy and qi of the Lungs.
 In turn, these functions can aid in managing respiratory diseases like bronchitis, pneumonia, and tuberculosis.
 Long-term smokers, on the other hand, can consume this to clean their lungs.

-Bird nest is also gentle and warm-natured, thus making it suitable for restoring energy levels in overworked people.
+One of bird nest benefits is that it’s gentle and warm-natured, thus making it suitable for restoring energy levels in overworked people.
 People with gastric bleeding or ulcers can also consume the nest to repair damaged tissue and support healing.
-Meanwhile, the sweetness of the nest makes it suitable for nourishing the stomach, regulating the spleen.
+Meanwhile, the sweetness of the nest makes it suitable for nourishing the stomach, regulating the Spleen.
 It can also improve the appetite of post-surgical patients, children, and the elderly.
 However, it’s important to note that not all edible bird nest products in the market are authentic.
 To prevent side effects from consuming an adulterated product, always buy one from reputable retailers.

 Nevertheless, this highly nutritious delicacy confers a wide range of health benefits for you and your baby.